arsanjani/Easy-Captcha/README.md

   ```C#
   app.UseSession();
   ```
-* Enable session `IdleTimeout` in your `ConfigureServices` If you are using `.NET Core` or `MVC`.
+* Enable session `IdleTimeout` in your `ConfigureServices`.
 You can change the session timeout if you want.
 It uses to store the `Captcha` in the user session securely.

   ```C#
   services.AddSession(options =>